RTK23-dev/pterodactyl-work/README.md

 Free Pterodactyl themes and addons!

 ## Installation
-Open any theme / addon dir of this github repo to know how to install available themes.
+Open any theme / addon directory of this github repo to know how to install available themes.

 ## Issues
 If you have any issues, open an issue on this github.